Chronic Disease Prevention and Management

 Nutrition

-Participants learn about food groups, are introduced to MyPlate, and begin to about what constitutes a balanced meal.
+Participants learn about food groups, are introduced to MyPlate, and begin to learn about what constitutes a balanced meal.

 Module 7